google/perfetto/docs/analysis/trace-processor.md

 every change to trace processor code or builtin metrics.

 #### Choosing where to add diff tests
-When adding a new test with `tools/add_tp_diff_test.py`, the user is prompted for a folder to add the new test to.
-Often this can be confusing as a test can fall into more than one category.
+Choosing a folter with a diff tests often can be confusing as a test can fall into more than one category.
 This section is a guide to decide which folder to choose.